davidelan/ci-p1-spiritual/README.md

     - In the "Contact us" part of the Contact page the visitor can easily send a message to the Yoga studio by entering the name, the email address and the text message.
 Once the submit button is pressed a thanks confirmation web page will open (described below in section 09).

       ![Contact Us](documentation/supp-images/contact_us.jpg)

+### Features which could be implemented in the future

+- __User Interfece__
+    - As this is a simple web site there are quite a few things that could be further implemented.
+The UI (User Inerface) could be made more artistic and elaborated.

+- __Extra Information__
+    - The web site only presents the visitor with a minimal amount of information.
+A "Team" page could be added.
+Information about the vision, of the studio could be included.
+A blog with interesting information about the studio, yoga and meditation would also be good.